GreenBlueBit/SafeLight/README.md

 In the links section of this README I've placed a link which will show you why the permission is needed and how it affects your phone.

-If anyone reads this and is interested in sparking up a conversation about developers, our work or just to understand what we actually do, please whire to me on facebook, link bellow as well.
+If anyone reads this and is interested in sparking up a conversation about developers, our work or just to understand what we actually do, please write to me on facebook, link bellow as well.